djndl1/DIP-CV/papers/ZFNet.md

 - rectification: passing the reconstructed signal through a relu non-linearity

-- filtering: transposed versions of the same filters (Wiener deconvolution in real condition), applied to the rectified maps
+- filtering: transposed versions of the same filters (Wiener deconvolution in reality condition), applied to the rectified maps

 The reconstruction obtained from a single activation thus resembles a small piece of the original input image, with structures according to their contribution toward to the feature activation.
 They implicitly show which parts of the input image are dicriminative.